 David Root, Ph.D.

-Root was formerly assistant professor of physical chemistry at Swarthmore College, and then transitioned into biological research with postdoctoral work in Brent Stockwell's laboratory at the Whitehead Institute.
+Root was previously assistant professor of physical chemistry at Swarthmore College, and then shifted to biological research with postdoctoral work in Brent Stockwell’s laboratory at the Whitehead Institute.

 Root received his B.A. in chemistry from Swarthmore College and Ph.D. in physical chemistry from Stanford University.